Satnam14/chess/README.md

   - If you're on Mac, press CMD + SPACE and type terminal
   - If you're on Windows, press the Windows key and type cmd
 5. CD into the directory where you extracted the zip file
-  - See this if you're not sure what that means[Terminal Basic](http://mac.appstorm.net/how-to/utilities-how-to/how-to-use-terminal-the-basics/)
+  - See this if you're not sure what that means [Terminal Basic](http://mac.appstorm.net/how-to/utilities-how-to/how-to-use-terminal-the-basics/)
 6. Run the game using the command "ruby game.rb"

 ## How to Play